juniorjudy123/TypescriptMovieApp/README.md

 - created homepage
 - created Navbarcomponent and imported it to homepage -created a hero component for displaying video (can i add multiple videos like pictures in carousel)

+  # ALL movies page

+- created all movies page
+  -     created hook for fetch movies by category